-At Assisting Hands Home Care, we provide Parkinson’s disease (PD) care services to help those who are living with this disease in Boynton Beach, North Palm Beach, Palm Beach, Palm Beach Gardens and West Palm Beach, FL.
+At Assisting Hands Home Care, we provide Parkinson’s disease (PD) care services to help those who are living with this disease in Boynton Beach, North Palm Beach, Palm Beach, Palm Beach Gardens, Wellington West Palm Beach, FL.
 Our professional Parkinson’s disease caregivers will provide your elderly loved ones with the personal care that they need to live comfortably at home.

 Parkinson’s disease is a degenerative disease of the nervous system that affects the muscles and movements in the body.
 The symptoms may start out mild, but they will get worse as the disease progresses.
 Those affected by this disease may have a difficult time living at home as they may experience tremors, poor balance, stiff muscles, shakiness and difficulty speaking.
 These symptoms make it nearly impossible for those affected to live safely at home as they may require assistance with personal care and other activities.

 Assisting Hands Home Care provides Parkinson’s home care in Palm Beach, FL to help those who are affected by the disease.
 Our caregivers are licensed, insured, bonded and experienced in providing care for those affected by Parkinson’s disease and will help them with their activities of daily living (ADLs) as well as other tasks around the house.

 Parkinson’s disease is caused by the breakdown and loss of nerve cells in the brain that produce dopamine.
 The lower levels of dopamine result in abnormal brain activity which hinders the brain’s ability to regulate body movements, leading to the common symptoms.
 As the disease progresses, the symptoms will get worse and lead to a number of complications.

 The most common symptoms of Parkinson’s disease include tremors, slow movements, rigid muscles, impaired posture and balance, difficulty speaking, and loss of automatic movements.
 As

 the disease progresses, those affected may experience the following complications: